scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

   It was first released in 2018, reaching version 1.0 in December 2020.
   It is currently undergoing a rewrite, moving a lot of code to Python for a 2.0 release.
   It supports data structures similar to Scipp's *binned data* (possible limitations: not in-place, not multi-threaded except for the experimental [dask-awkward](https://github.com/ContinuumIO/dask-awkward)).
-  The is an ongoing discussion for an [Awkward array backend](https://github.com/pydata/xarray/issues/4285) in Xarray, again based on what is possible thanks to `__array_function__` and the work going into duck array wrapping.
+  There is an ongoing discussion for an [Awkward array backend](https://github.com/pydata/xarray/issues/4285) in Xarray, again based on what is possible thanks to `__array_function__` and the work going into duck array wrapping.
 - Xarray is pursuing [flexible indexes](https://docs.xarray.dev/en/stable/roadmap.html#flexible-indexes) (see also the [Explicit Indexes project board](https://github.com/pydata/xarray/projects/1).
   This may serve (among other purposes) Scipp's distinction between `coords` (aligned coordinates) and `attrs` (unaligned coordinates, not to be confused with Xarray `attrs`).
   Better support for custom indexes may also be relevant for features such as bin edges.